Grilling vs broiling: Which is the Best for you?

 Juisteak-medium-rare-beef-with-spices-on-wooden-board-on-table

-Grilling and broiling are cooking methods that both take advantage of direct heat to cook food.
+Grilling and broiling are both cooking methods that take advantage of direct heat to cook food.

 I. Grilling 101